ajinkya007/E-Bond-Trader/README.md

 · Interactive client implemented as either a desktop client or a browser-based web client
 The functional requirements are listed below
 Requirements - The application should contain the following 3 screens
+##Bond Static Maintenance:
-Bond Static Maintenance A user interface screen with the fields outlined below
+A user interface screen with the fields outlined below
 a.
 ISIN Bond unique identifier
 b.
 Description Bond description
 c.
 Start Date Start date of the bond